paigemoody/visual-scout/README.md

 visual-scout generate-labels --open-ai-key <your OpenAI API key>
 ```

-- Add optional additional arg `--open-ai-model` if you want to specify a model.
-The default is `gpt-4o-mini`
-- This will send the grids produced in the previous step to OpenAI along with a prompt

 # Development Setup

 The following is only necessary if you are making changes to the underlying package logic.